7ire/installers/win11/README.md

 To optimize your system, follow this [video guide](https://www.youtube.com/watch?v=92SM8Az5QVM) to create a clean and lightweight Windows ISO.

+> [!TIP]
-> 💡 **Tip**: I recommend performing a standard Windows 11 installation first, installing necessary drivers, and then creating a custom ISO.
+> I recommend performing a standard Windows 11 installation first, installing necessary drivers, and then creating a custom ISO.
 Include your installed drivers in the custom ISO for convenience.

 ### Steps Overview